 Investments in equity and equity-related securities involve a degree of risk and investors should not invest any funds in the Offer unless they can afford to take the risk of losing their entire investment.
 Investors are advised to read the risk factors carefully before taking an investment decision in respect of the Offer.
 For taking an investment decision, investors must rely on their own examination of our Company and the Offer, including the risks involved.
-The Equity Shares in the Offer have not been recommended or approved by the Securities and Exchange Board of India ("SEBI"), and SEBI does not guarantee the accuracy or adequacy of the contents of this Prospectus.
-Specific attention of the investors is invited to the section entitled "Risk Factors" on page 17.
+The Equity Shares in the Offer have not been recommended or approved by the Securities and Exchange Board of India ("SEBI"), and SEBI does not guarantee the accuracy or adequacy of the contents of this Draft Red Herring Prospectus.
+Specific attention of the investors is invited to the section entitled "Risk Factors" on page 16.

 COMPANY'S AND SELLING SHAREHOLDERS' ABSOLUTE RESPONSIBILITY

-Our Company, having made all reasonable inquiries, accepts responsibility for, and confirms, that this Prospectus contains all information with regard to our Company and the Offer, which is material in the context of the Offer, that the information contained in this Prospectus is true and correct in all material aspects and is not misleading in any material respect, that the opinions and intentions expressed herein are honestly held and that there are no other facts, the omission, or inclusion, of which makes this Prospectus as a whole or any of such information or the expression of any such opinions or intentions misleading in any material respect.
-Further, each Selling Shareholder, severally and not jointly, accepts responsibility for, and confirms, only to the extent of the information in the statements specifically confirmed or undertaken by each Selling Shareholder and the Equity Shares offered by each Selling Shareholder in this Prospectus is true and correct in all material aspects and is not misleading in any material respect.
-LISTING
+Our Company, having made all reasonable inquiries, accepts responsibility for, and confirms, that this Draft Red Herring Prospectus contains all information with regard to our Company and the Offer, which is material in the context of the Offer, that the information contained in this Draft Red Herring Prospectus is true and correct in all material aspects and is not misleading in any material respect, that the omission, or inclusion, of which makes this Draft Red Herring Prospectus as a whole or any of such information or the expression of any such opinions or intentions misleading in any material respect.
+Further, each Selling Shareholder, severally and not jointy, accepts responsibility for, and confirms, only to the extent of the information in the statements specifically confirmed or undertaken by each Selling Shareholder in this Draft Red Herring Prospectus is true and correct in all material aspects and is not misleading in any material respect.